7 Uses of Venture Debt for High-Growth Companies

 Bridging Using Venture Debt Instead of Equity

-Although raising a bridge round can be done quickly, it can be expensive and comes with signaling risk.
-Instead, venture debt provides no signaling risk, it frees up the full amount of equity to be raised fresh at the round, and it doe snot require a valuation.
+Although raising a bridge round can be done quickly, it can be expensive and comes with signalling risk.
+Instead, venture debt provides no signalling risk, it frees up the full amount of equity to be raised fresh at the round, and it doe snot require a valuation.

 Avoid Setting a Valuation